Texas again attempts to block EPA rules

 At issue is the state's lawsuit against the U.S. Environmental Protection Agency to prevent the agency from forcing it to issue greenhouse gas permits for its biggest polluters when national carbon rules take effect in January.

-Until there is a ruling on the case, Texas asked the U.S. Fifth Circuit Court of Appeals in New Orleans to block the EPA's mandate that the state expand its pollution regulations to include greenhouse gases.
+Until there is a ruling on the case, Texas asked the U.S. Fifth Circuit Court of Appeals in New Orleans to block EPA rules requiring the state to expand its pollution regulations to include greenhouse gases.

-On December 30, EPA published in the Federal Register details of its proposed permit rules for Texas that were to go into effect on January 2.
+On December 30, EPA published in the Federal Register details of its proposed greenhouse gas guidelines for Texas that were to go into effect on January 2.

-Texas officials then filed a fresh petition to block the regulations in the U.S. Court of Appeals for the District of Columbia, which generally has authority over federal agencies.
+Texas officials then filed a fresh petition to urge the court to delay the regulations in the U.S. Court of Appeals for the District of Columbia, which generally has authority over federal agencies.

 The petition argues that EPA's creation of the new rules is an "improper overreach" that violates the federal Clean Air Act, which it said "declares pollution prevention to be 'the primary responsibility of States and local governments,' and not the federal government."